Click each question for the answer. For program overview, visit About This Program page.

 - Students must be able to meet practica requirements at a clinical site.

-- Students must satisfy admissions requirements, including review of transcripts, successful completion of the GRE or MAT, letters of reference and a statement of intent.
+- Students must satisfy admissions requirements, including review of transcripts, letters of reference and a statement of intent.

 - Students must have a late-model PC and Internet connection (click here for computer requirements), a television, VCR and fax capability.